Sexual Harassment Victim?

 An expert in employment issues, sexual harassment and sexual discrimination, Ms. Pearce takes an aggressive approach towards sexual harassment violations to get the best possible results for her clients.
 Up-to-the-minute knowledge of the rapidly changing interpretations of sexual harassment law is absolutely critical to your case, as is a swift investigation, early trial posturing and vigorous pursuit.
 Edith Pearce is a highly sought after discrimination attorney and is considered one of the best sexual harassment attorney near you in Philadelphia.
 She has appeared on various television programs including It’s Your Call with Lynn Doyle for her legal opinion on current employment law issues of the day including sexual harassment charges against Bill O’Reilly.

 Sexual Harassment in the Workplace is Illegal and Wrong

 Employers who engage in or allow sexual harassment must be stopped; and employees who have been victims of discrimination should be fairly compensated.

-Edith Pearce is the sexual harassment attorney to do both.
+Edith Pearce is the sexual harassment attorney near you to do both.